-To make the data findable for project partners on the SharePoint, including the provisions for the metadata, the data should be assigned a globally unique and eternally persistent identifier.
-Files names therefore need to be allocated consistently and should be provided with a descriptive name so when organizing files it is obvious where to find specific data and what the files contain.
+To make the data findable for project partners on the SharePoint, including the provisions for the metadata, the data are assigned a globally unique and eternally persistent identifier.
+Files names therefore are allocated consistently and are provided with a descriptive name so when organizing files it is obvious where to find specific data and what the files contain.

-To order the documents on SharePoint, we will store files and working documents using the WP structure.
+To order the documents on SharePoint, we store files and working documents using the WP structure.

-For files & working documents, the following naming convention will be used:
+For files and working documents, the following naming convention are used: